nicojs/typed-inject/README.md

 #### `injector.provideFactory(token: Token, factory: InjectableFunction<TContext>, scope = Scope.Singleton): Injector<ChildContext<TContext, Token, R>>`

 Create a child injector that can provide a value using `factory` for token `'token'`.
-The new child injector can resolve all tokens the parent injector can, as well as the new `'token'`.
+The new child injector can resolve all tokens the parent injector can and the new `'token'`.

 With `scope` you can decide whether the value must be cached after the factory is invoked once.
 Use `Scope.Singleton` to enable caching (default), or `Scope.Transient` to disable caching.